Energy, It’s all about the Energy - and this is where Sport kicked in…

 It was bought by the owner of Wentworth in 2002, Elliott Bernerd.

-Oil and Spray Paint on Box Canvas and Yellow paint straight from the Tube thick.
+Oil and spray paint on box canvas with Yellow paint straight from the Tube thick.

 The DP Tour bosses had tasked me with creating a collection of 18 or so paintings that we displayed ‘on site’ at Wentworth during the PGA Championship.